mmcdonald3009/GTK3-4ThemeSync/README.md

 This script here (you can remove it) also disables Show Hidden Files in Nautilus.

 At any time to stop this loop, open a terminal and # killall inotifywait

+You might be using a shell extension theme instead of that rather bland Activities button, you can gsettings set that too - it is show here as well.